shaft49/ensembl-assembly-mapping/perl/README.md

     make
     make install

+    or sudo cpan instal DBD::mysql

-If error occurs, try to install the dependencies first
+If error occurs, try to install the dependencies first, You may be needed to install Devel-Checklib

 To check everything is installed successfully, ping ensemble

     cd ~/src/ensembl/misc-scripts
     ./ping_ensembl.pl
+If it says connection is ready then you're good to go.
 # Description
 This will show you the details arguments that you need to pass.